bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/README.md

 First, get Power BI Desktop for free - <https://powerbi.microsoft.com/desktop>

 The specific queries and report creation instructions are provided in each example.
-The following basic process is used to export the query from Azure Monitor Logs and import it into Power BI...
+The following basic process is used to export the query from Azure Monitor Logs and import it into Power BI Desktop...

 1. In *Azure Monitor Logs*, run your query using any time interval you wish.